AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # Check `mesa-custom-builds` when you need to run a newer Mesa version
 # Add user to `flatpak`, `libvirt`, `kvm` groups, then run `newgrp` to update them
 # Check `Fix-Linux-Sleep.md` to disable hibernation or try to potentially fix some issues.
+# To update the system on immutable system - `sudo rpm-ostree upgrade`
-# To update the system - `sudo dnf update`
+# To update the system on mutable system - `sudo dnf update`
+# Upgrade system process on immutable system: `sudo rpm-ostree rebase fedora:fedora/NUMBER_HIGHER_THAN_THE_CURRENT_ONE/YOUR_ARCH/FLAVOR`, example: `sudo rpm-ostree rebase fedora:fedora/44/x86_64/kinoite`
-# Upgrade system process:
+# Upgrade system process on mutable system:
 ```bash
 sudo dnf system-upgrade downoad --releasever NUMBER_HIGHER_THAN_THE_CURRENT_ONE
 sudo dnf system-upgrade reboot